wingedrhino/dcdbs/README.md

 databases, indexes, prefixes or whatever a DB chooses to call them don't tend to conflict.

+There's Makefile included that you can refer to if you can't remember docker-compose commands!

 ## Services and Ports

 * portainer - 9080